oreqizer/reactizer/docs/styleguide/structure.md

 # Folder structure

-All files should have a `__tests__` folder next to them, with a `<filename>.spec.js` test.
+All files should have a `__tests__` folder next to them, with a `<filename>.spec.ts` test.

 ## Components

-Contains components.
+Contains _components_.

+> Sub-components can go only one level deep.
+Sub-components cannot have nested sub-components.

 ```
 components/
   MyComponent/
-    index.jsx <- The main component, only this is allowed to be imported
+    index.tsx <- The main component, only this is allowed to be imported
     components/
       SubComponent/
-        index.jsx <- A component used in 'index.jsx' or other subcomponents
+        index.tsx <- A component used in 'index.tsx' or other subcomponents
     services/
-      getName.js <- A component's mini service
+      getName.ts <- A component's mini service
 ```

 **Can have**